gerdlanger/shared_ndarray/README.rst

 shared\_ndarray
 ===============

-A pickleable wrapper for sharing NumPy ndarrays between processes using POSIX shared memory.
+A pickleable wrapper for sharing NumPy ndarrays between processes using Python 3.8 shared memory.

 SharedNDArrays are designed to be sent over multiprocessing.Pipe and Queue without serializing or transmitting the underlying ndarray or buffer.
 While the